 CyberGhost is the VPN that we recommend if you haven’t used a VPN before and you would like a simple, user friendly software with no technical knowledge required.
 When you open up the CyberGhost software, you see a list of options for functions like “torrent anonymously”, “browse anonymously”, or “unblock streaming sites”.
 You just click the option that you want, and you’ll automatically be connected to an appropriate server with all the settings you need already applied for you.
 No need to worry about security either, as the service uses strong 256-bit encryption and the company has a no logging policy so they won’t save any data about your internet activities.

 Of course, you’re fully free to manually choose your server as well, which is particularly useful when trying to unblock a specific country’s internet content.
-With 2700+ nodes across 60 countries, CyberGhost’s worldwide network is perfect for blasting by Jordanian internet restrictions.
+With 5,900 servers in 90 countries, CyberGhost’s worldwide network is perfect for blasting by Jordanian internet restrictions.
 What’s more, these connections are optimized for speed, ensuring that your experience online is always a smooth one.
 Dedicated software is available for iOS, Android, Windows, Mac OS and many more.

 PrivateVPN is a strong choice if you are someone who likes to watch a lot of shows and movies online.
 Major streaming sites like Netflix and Hulu have begun blocking off VPN traffic in earnest, usually by blacklisting shared IP addresses commonly employed by VPN services.
 PrivateVPN bucks both trends with their unique dynamic IP servers, which allocate a unique IP address to each user.
 Backed by a strict no-logging policy, your privacy and anonymity are all but guaranteed, allowing you to bypass geographical content restrictions of all kinds.

 PrivateVPN employs 256-bit encryption as standard, though you have the option to downgrade to 128 bits when you want a boost in connection speed.
-It’s rare that you’ll need to do that, though, as their small-but-dedicated network of servers (numbering 100 nodes in 56 countries) is well-known for its fast and stable connections.
+It’s rare that you’ll need to do that, though, as their small-but-dedicated network of servers (numbering 150 servers in 60+ countries) is well-known for its fast and stable connections.
 The software can be installed on devices running Windows, Mac OS, Linux, Android, iOS, and Amazon Fire Stick, or as a browser extension for Chrome.

 Your PureVPN subscription also includes anti malware software to protect your device from malicious software, an anti spam filter to keep spam out of your email inbox, and an ad blocker to stop annoying ads from appearing in your browsing.
 The software is available for Windows, Mac OS, Android, iOS, and Android TV devices, plus there are browser extensions available for the Chrome and Firefox browsers.